 ASBA stands for Application Supported by Blocked Amount.
 ASBA is a system wherein the application money is blocked in the bank account from where the application has been made.
 ASBA was introduced in 2008, and since then, it has been recognized and accepted as a good option for IPO applications.

 The main benefit of using ASBA is that your funds are blocked only when you apply for publicly issued securities.
-This means that if you are not allotted sufficient shares, or if no shares at all get allotted to you, then your money will be released back into your bank account automatically on the refund date.
+This means that if you are not allotted sufficient shares, or if no shares get allotted to you, your money will be released back into your bank account automatically on the refund date.

 ASBA banks are the banks that have been authorized by the Securities Board of Nepal (SEBON) to facilitate the ASBA process for their customers.